Service Delivery Review

 However, it would cost in the region of more than £800 million to bring all buildings and equipment up to required standards, which is not a feasible option with the funding available.

-The we haven't changed our operational footprint for many years, but communities have changed in many places.
+We haven't changed our operational footprint for many years, but communities have changed in many places.

 We must ensure that its resources - staff, appliances and fire stations - are based in the right places to meet the changing needs of communities.